 - Vegetables: Select which vegetables you’d like in the dish.
 Generally, the most popular with guests is bell peppers, spinach, and mushrooms.
 But I’ve also made this with broccoli/peppers, kale/mushrooms, and spinach/zucchini.
 Try to stick to 3–4 cups of vegetables total.
 Cook the vegetables down with some flavor-enhancing onion and garlic.

 - Meat: Guests usually prefer meat in the casserole, so I add sausage.
-Or try using ground turkey, diced bacon, ground beef, or ground chicken.
+Or try using ground turkey, chopped bacon, ground beef, or ground chicken.
 I usually purchase uncooked sausage for this and brown it with some dried rosemary or Italian seasoning to give it a little extra flavor, but that is optional.
-If the meat you’re using is pre-cooked, such as diced ham or shredded chicken, you can mix it with the cooked vegetable mixture before layering it into the dish.
+If the meat you’re using is pre-cooked, such as chopped ham or shredded chicken, you can mix it with the cooked vegetable mixture before layering it into the dish.

 - Eggs, milk, & cheese: Whisk a dozen eggs with a little half-and-half or milk and stir in some shredded cheese.
 Like the vegetables and meat, use whatever cheeses you like best, such as sharp cheddar, pepper jack, feta, and/or smoked gouda.